surprisetalk/writings/lists/Music.md

 - ☆☆☆☆☆ | 도나웨일 :: _Dive To Blue_
 - ☆☆☆☆☆ | 도나웨일 :: _Donawhale_
 - ☆☆☆☆☆ | Snarky Puppy :: _the only constant_
-- ☆☆☆☆☆ | Snarky Puppy :: _The World is Getting Smaller_
 - ★★☆☆☆ | Snarky Puppy :: _Bring Us The Bright_
 - ☆☆☆☆☆ | Snarky Puppy :: _GroundUP_
 - ☆☆☆☆☆ | Snarky Puppy & Metropole Orkest :: _Sylva_